 Recently, Goldman Sachs was under fire, facing a class action lawsuit for failing to disclose certain conflicts of interest when they created subprime securities prior to the 2008 recession.
 The investors that were suing also alleged that as a result of a 2010 Goldman Sachs fraud investigation, and resulting $550 million settlement, their stock plummeted.The plaintiffs claim to have lost an upwards of $13 billion.
 They also argue that Goldman Sachs was dishonest in 2008 when it displayed the following statements on its website: “integrity and honesty are at the heart of our business” and “our clients’ interests always come first.”
 The investors claim that the foregoing statements kept Goldman Sachs’ stock prices artificially high.
 The securities implications of Goldman Sachs, if true, shows a pattern of failing to properly disclose material information to investors, resulting in a claim of securities fraud and misrepresentation.
 As you can see, securities fraud and misrepresentation can come in many forms and Goldman Sachs is one example of how a possible failure to disclose can result in legal action.

 Another example of securities fraud resulting from a business issuer failing to disclose risks to investors is the 2019 Facebook case.
-In 2019, Facebook had to pay the SEC $100 million for misleading investors when it failed to disclose the misuse of user data.
-In this case, Facebook’s offering disclosures described described the misuse of user data this risk as a hypothetical rather than as a real risk to investors, especially where Facebook of consumer data that had already experienced this real risk in the past.
+In 2019, Facebook had to pay the SEC $100 million for misleading investors when it failed to disclose their prior misuse of user data.
+In this case, Facebook’s offering disclosures to investors described their misuse of user data as a hypothetical rather than as an actual happenstance or real risk to investors in the future.

 Facebook’s failure to properly disclose this risk came to light during the 2016 Cambridge Analytica investigation.
 In 2016, Cambridge Analytica collected 87 million Facebook profiles from an allegedly rogue software developer who worked at Facebook.
 The data from those users' profiles was then used to target individuals in an attempt to bolster Trump's presidential campaign.
 This resulted in a complete breach of trust among Facebook, its users and its investors.
 Although Facebook was aware about its misuse of users' data as early as 2015, it did not make any corrections to update its offering disclosures to investors until two years later.
 Despite the fact that it had an obligation to its existing investors to disclose its misuse of data because of the potential loss to investors.
 The Facebook case is yet another example of the legal consequences that can occur if a business fails to disclose pertinent information to its investors.

 How can a business owner make sure that it is properly disclosing all of the material risks and other necessary information about an offering to investors so as to avoid a charge of securities fraud and misrepresentation?
-Here are a few tips: (1) be sure to provide ongoing disclosures; (2) ensure timeliness in disclosures; (3) provide simultaneous and identical disclosures; (4) adhere to State and federal securities disclosure rules; and (5) establish accountability.
-Firstly, providing ongoing risk disclosures to investors would have saved Facebook a lot of money and could have prevented a legal action.
+Here are a few tips: (1) be sure to provide ongoing disclosures of material company information; (2) ensure timeliness in disclosures of such material information; (3) provide simultaneous and identical disclosures across all mediums; (4) adhere to State and federal securities disclosure rules; and (5) establish accountability policies.
+Facebook could have saved a lot of money and prevented legal action if it provided accurate and sufficient ongoing risk disclosures to its prospective and existing investors.
 Generally, business issuers have an obligation to disclose any material information that may affect an investor’s investment in the business.
 This includes periodic disclosures detailing important interim events or developments.

-Secondly, timeliness would have also helped Facebook save big on legal costs and delays.
+Secondly, timeliness of its disclosures would have also helped Facebook save big on legal costs and delays.
 As mentioned, Facebook waited two years before making any update to its disclosures for investors.
-Business issuers must disclose ongoing and updated information to investors in a timely manner.
-Thirdly, it is imperative that the business issuer ensures that offering disclosures in one State is identical or uniform to those offering disclosures required in other States.
-Fourthly, it is important that a business issuer adhere to all applicable State and federal rules regarding offering disclosures in order to prevent a successful claim of securities fraud and misrepresentation.
+Business issuers must disclose ongoing and updated material information to investors in a timely manner.
+Thirdly, it is imperative that the business issuer make sure that its offering disclosures complies with each applicable State and federal securities rules in order to prevent a successful claim of securities fraud and misrepresentation.
 Lastly, a business issuer should provide the names and contact information of specific people who are responsible for disseminating material information to investors on behalf of the business.
 The foregoing are just a few tips that a business can use to help avoid a securities fraud claim when raising capital from investors.